jruizcabrejos/jruizcabrejos/content/post/scihub/index.md

   caption: 'LOL, Limewire animation.
 The name of the original author has been lost to time. [**From LOL!
 LIMEWIRE! - By iamapirate**](https://www.youtube.com/watch?v=Th6PW5VwDFI)'
 summary: 'A guide to Sci-hub, Sci-net, Nexus, Wosonhj and SmartQuantAi, because paywalls are meant to be climbed.'
 tags:
+- Guide
-- No-code
+- No-Code
-title: "Colorful Open Access: A Hitchhiker's Tour of Free Libraries and Open Knowledge"
+title: "Colorful Open Access: Sci-Hub, Free Libraries, Open Knowledge, and their alternatives"
 ---

 **[NOTE: This is a live WIP/Draft and subejct to a lot of changes]**